 Holistic health is also important to employees, with 80% rating mental health and/or wellness benefits as important.

 Having access to an on-site gym or a discounted gym membership is another major employee perk.
 Not only does it provide an opportunity for exercise and stress relief, but it also helps promote a healthier lifestyle for employees by providing them with the resources they need to stay fit and healthy.
-Wellness programs can also reduce absenteeism.
+Wellness programs can also improve employee productivity by reducing absenteeism.

 With the rise of remote work, it's no surprise that many employees want more flexibility in their working arrangements.
-Survey results show that 57% of employees said it’s important to have access to remote work or a hybrid work environment.
+Survey results show that 57% of employees said it's important to have remote work opportunities or a hybrid work environment.

-Providing remote work options, flexible work hours, or four-day workweeks can have a positive impact on employee satisfaction by promoting work-life balance.
+Providing remote work options, flexible work hours, or four-day workweeks can positively impact employee satisfaction by promoting work-life balance.
 This allows employees to effectively manage their professional and personal lives while meeting their job requirements.

 Employees also want financial security for their loved ones, with 77% of them rating life insurance as an important employee benefit.
 It helps ensure that your employee's family is taken care of financially in the event of their death.
 It can provide financial security for family members, cover funeral expenses, pay off debts, or any other financial needs that may arise after their passing.